Customize the layout of your user interface to support all Apple Watch screen sizes.

 Because of the higher resolution on the 40 mm screen, the 40 mm and 42 mm screens provide approximately the same amount of space, and can use the same layout.
 However, the 44 mm screen offers considerably more space that your app can use to display larger controls and assets.

 When a 40 mm or 44 mm device runs an app compiled for watchOS 4 or earlier, the system letterboxes the interface, centering it on the screen.
 To make full use of all screen sizes, build your app with the watchOS 5 SDK or later.
-When compiling with these SDKs, you also need to add 50 pt and 108 pt app icon for the 44 mm device.
+When compiling with these SDKs, you also need to add the 50 pt home screen icon and the 108 pt short look icon for the 44 mm device.